timdev/db-snap/README.md

 It's (yet another) database snapshot script.
 It dumps your (mysql) database and sticks the dump in an S3 bucket.
 It's implemented as a PHP script, and might be useful for folks who work in PHP.
-Some day, I'll probably reimplement it in golang (or not).

 ## Features

 * Store bzip2-compressed snapshots of databases in S3.
+* Optionally encrypt the snapshots with a GPP public key.
-* Take snapshots over SSH
+* Can operate over ssh.
-    * No need to open database ports to backup machine
+    * No need to open database ports on the server.
     * Connect to a bastion host and pull data from other hosts on private network.
 * Cron Friendly
     * Regular output to STDOUT, errors/warnings to STDERR.